c4dr-me/ESR/README.md

 # Email Spam Report

 A Next.js app for real-time email deliverability testing across major inbox providers.
-Test your emails for inbox, spam, and promotions placement using Gmail, Outlook, Yahoo, and iCloud test accounts.
+Test your emails for inbox, spam, and promotions placement using Gmail, Outlook, (Yahoo and iCloud) test accounts.

 ---